-- 32.04 A If the grievor fails to act within the time limits set out at any Complaint or Grievance Step, the grievance will be considered abandoned. - 32.04 B If a designated College official fails to reply to a grievance within the time limits set out at any Complaint or Grievance Step, the grievor may submit the grievance to the next Step of the grievance procedure. - 32.04 C At any Complaint or Grievance Step of the grievance procedure, the time limits imposed upon either party may be extended by mutual agreement. - 32.04 D The time limits set out at the Complaint or Grievance Steps including referral to arbitration shall be calculated by excluding the period from Christmas Day to New Year's Day inclusive. - 32.04 E At a meeting at any Step of the grievance procedure, the employee may be represented by a Union Steward if the employee desires such assistance. - 32.04 F The arbitration board may dispose of a grievance without further notice to any person who is notified of the hearing and fails to appear. - 32.04 G Where the arbitration board determines that a disciplinary penalty or discharge is excessive, it may substitute such other penalty for the discipline or discharge as it considers just and reasonable in all the circumstances.

-- 32.04 H It is understood that nothing contained in this Article shall prevent an employee from presenting personally a grievance up to and including a hearing by the arbitration board without reference to any other person.
-However, a Union Steward may be present as an observer, commencing at Step One, if the steward so requests. - The College and the Union Local shall each keep the other advised in writing of the names of its respective representatives authorized to act on its behalf under the Grievance Procedures.
+- 32.04 A If the grievor fails to act within the time limits set out under the Grievance Procedure or Arbitration Procedure, the grievance will be considered abandoned. - 32.04 B If a designated College official fails to reply to a grievance within the time limits set out, the grievor may process the grievance to the next stage. - 32.04 C The time limits at any stage may be extended by mutual agreement. - The time limits set out under the Grievance Procedure or Arbitration Procedure shall be calculated by excluding the period from Christmas Day to New Year's Day inclusive. - 32.04 E At a meeting under the Grievance Procedure, the employee may be represented by a Union Steward if the employee desires such assistance. - 32.04 F The arbitrator/arbitration board may dispose of a grievance without further notice to any person who is notified of the hearing and fails to appear. - 32.04 G Where the arbitrator/arbitration board determines that a disciplinary penalty or discharge is excessive, it may substitute such other penalty for the discipline or discharge as it considers just and reasonable in all the circumstances. - 32.04 H It is understood that nothing contained in this Article shall prevent an employee from presenting personally a grievance up to and including a hearing by the arbitrator/arbitration board without reference to any other person.
+However, a Union Steward may be present as an observer, at any stage of the process, if the steward so requests. - The College and the Union Local shall each keep the other advised in writing of the names of its respective representatives authorized to act on its behalf under the Grievance Procedures.